DroneBlocks/dexi_cpp/README.md

 - Connect TCA9555 to I2C (SDA: GPIO 2, SCL: GPIO 3)
 - Set address pins A0, A1, A2 to GND for address 0x20
 - Power from 3.3V
+- **Note**: Supports pins 0-4 and 14-15

 ```bash
 ros2 launch dexi_cpp tca9555_controller.launch.py
 ```

 **Configuration:**
-The launch file configures pins 0-2 as outputs and pins 3-4 as inputs by default.
+The launch file configures pins 0-2 and 14-15 as outputs and pins 3-4 as inputs by default.

 **Services:**
 - `/tca9555_controller/set_tca9555_pin` (dexi_interfaces/srv/SetGpio) - Set output pin state